rkuo2000/NPCpy/README.md

 ## NPC Studio
 There is a graphical user interface that makes use of the NPC Toolkit through the NPC Studio.
-See the open source code for NPC Studio [here](https://github.com/cagostino/npc-studio).
-Download the executables (soon) at [our website](https://www.npcworldwi.de/npc-studio).
+See the source code for NPC Studio [here](https://github.com/cagostino/npc-studio).
+Download the executables at [our website](https://enpisi.com/npc-studio).

-## Mailing List
-Interested to stay in the loop and to hear the latest and greatest about `npcpy`, `npcsh`, and NPC Studio?
-Be sure to sign up for the [newsletter](https://forms.gle/n1NzQmwjsV4xv1B2A)!

-## Support
-If you appreciate the work here, [consider supporting NPC Worldwide with a monthly donation](https://buymeacoffee.com/npcworldwide), [buying NPC-WW themed merch](https://enpisi.com/shop), or hiring us to help you explore how to use `npcpy` and AI tools to help your business or research team, please reach out to info@npcworldwi.de .

 ## NPC Shell